NCERT Solutions for Class 8 Science Chapter 9 – Free PDF Download

-1) What is the importance of reproduction in organisms?
+1. Explain the importance of reproduction in organisms.

-- Reproduction is termed to be a biological process in which organisms give birth to their off springs.
+- Reproduction is termed to be a biological process in which organisms give birth to their offspring.

-- It helps in maintaining the continuity of particular race and helps in increasing the population of the species.
+- It helps in maintaining the continuity of a particular race and in increasing the population of the species.

-- Reproduction is meant for survival of all living things.
+- Reproduction is meant for the survival of all living things.

-- Fertilization is defined as the process in which there is a fusion of male gamete and female gamete.
+- Fertilisation is defined as the process in which there is a fusion of male gamete and female gamete.

-- The male gametes or sperms are released from the male reproductive organ called penis
+- The male gametes or sperms are released from the male reproductive organ called the penis.

-- The sperms released enter the female body through the vagina.
+- The sperms release and enter the female body through the vagina.

-- From vagina, sperms travel through the fallopian tubes where they meet the eggs.
+- From the vagina, sperms travel through the fallopian tubes, where they meet the eggs.

-- From there on, the process of fertilization takes place in the fallopian tube.
+- From there on, the process of fertilisation takes place in the fallopian tube.